shiny-icarus/docker-submission-template/README.md

 Then, you can indicate whether you're submitting as a team or as an individual.
 If you're submitting as a team, remember to first Register your team on the challenge webpage.

 Once you confirm, the pipeline will run.
-You will receive an email indicating if it ran successfully and a link where you will be able to see the logs of the execution.

-If the docker execution ran without problems, you see the evaluation result over one random train case.
-This will allow you to corroborate that the model runs correctly over one (or more) cases.
+You will receive an email indicating if it ran successfully and a link where you will be able to see the logs of the execution and the evaluation result over one random train case.
+This will allow you to corroborate that the model runs correctly over one volume.